wbleonard/mongo-socket-chat-example/README.md

 ## The web framework

-As with the Socket.IO getting started guide, we're going to set up a simple HTML webpage, however, in our example, it's only going to display a list of messages -- there will be no input form.
+As with the Socket.IO Getting Started guide, we're going to set up a simple HTML webpage, however, in our example, it's only going to display a list of messages -- there will be no input form.

 First let's create a `package.json` manifest file that describes our project.
 I recommend you place it in a dedicated empty directory (I'll call mine `mongo-socket-chat-example`).